- Reducing refined carbohydrates helps to stabilise your blood sugar and promote ketogenesis.

-But I was still being confused after reading everything I could.
-I had ended up a lot fatter after pursuing ‘optimal’ ketone levels‘ (see my work profile pics below), so I decided to compile some data from my own testing and online friends who were also tracking their blood sugar and ketones levels.
+But I was still confused after reading everything I could.
+I had become much fatter after pursuing ‘optimal’ ketone levels’ (see my work profile pics below), so I decided to compile some data from my own testing and online friends who were also tracking their blood sugar and ketone levels.

 I wanted to understand what typical ketone blood levels were for people who had been following a reduced carbohydrate diet for a while.
 After I shared this initial data, other people sent me their data to add to the chart.
 Then, Michel Lundell from Ketonix shared an extensive set of anonymised data from people following a ketogenic diet.

-The chart below shows the sum of the blood sugar and ketones (i.e. total energy) from nearly three thousand data points from a broad range of people following a low carb or ketogenic dietary approach.
-Blood ketones are shown in blue (on the bottom) while glucose is shown in orange (on the top).
+The chart below shows the sum of the blood sugar and ketones (i.e. total energy) from nearly three thousand data points from a broad range of people following a low carb or ketogenic diet.
+Blood ketones are shown in blue (on the bottom), while glucose is shown in orange (on the top).

-On the right-hand side of the chart, we have a high energy state where both glucose and ketones are elevated.
-This high energy situation is similar to someone with Type 1 diabetes with high glucose and high ketone levels due to inadequate insulin.
+On the right-hand side of the chart, we have a high-energy state where both glucose and ketones are elevated.
+This high-energy situation is similar to someone with Type 1 diabetes with high glucose and ketone levels due to inadequate insulin.